Line-Numbers-for-Google-Docs/line-numbers-for-google-docs.github.io/version/2.0.0/welcome.md

 # Line Numbers for Google Docs <small>2.0.0</small>

-### Thank you for updating to version 2.0.0 of the extension!
+### You have updated to version 2.0.0 of the extension!

-This is a major update to the extension.
+This is a **major update** to the extension.
 The extension has been completely redesigned with ease of use and performance in mind.

 #### How to get started?